Borek78/how-to-create-pandita/_includes/audiobook/7-using-the-cc-licenses-how-to-make-an-audiobook.md

 </div>
 <br>
-But most of the examples mention only one author.
+But the examples mention only one or two authors.
 Creating an audiobook in the Czech language will require the permission of three creators.<br><br>

 <span>1.</span> Permission of the author.<br>
 <span>2.</span> Permission of the translator.<br>
 <span>3.</span> Permission of the narrator.<br><br>

-So what kind of marking should I use in this situation?
+So what kind of CC marking should I use for Dhamma audiobooks in the Czech language?
 Unfortunately, I have not found a good example to follow.
 So let me create an imaginary example.<br><br>

 <div id="example" markdown="1">
 <div class="underline">Imaginary example</div>
 </div>

-Let me assume that there is a Buddhist author Good Writer who wrote a book The Life of the Buddha.
+Let me assume that there is a Buddhist author Good Writer and he wrote a book The Life of the Buddha.
 He published his book under the CC-Zero license and the book is available online on the author´s website www.good-author-website.com.
 The following CC notice can be found in the book. <br>

 <div class="citace">
 The Life of the Buddha was written by Good Writer and it is licensed under the CC-Zero license:<br>
 <div class="do-not-break-out" markdown="1">
 [https://creativecommons.org/publicdomain/zero/1.0/deed.cs.](https://creativecommons.org/publicdomain/zero/1.0/deed.cs.)<br>
 </div>
-The is book available on www.good-writer-website.com.
+The book is available on www.good-writer-website.com.
 </div>

 A few years later a Czech volunteer Good Translator finds the book online and he decides to translate it.
 The title of the Czech translation is Buddhův život.<br><br>

 Good Translator wants to publish his translation under the CC BY license.
 How can he do that?
-What kind of CC notice should he include in his book?<br><br>
+What kind of CC notice should he use?<br><br>

 He certainly should not forget about the CC notice that is associated with the original work.
 A good practice is to copy and paste the original notice. <br><br>